 Estonia Country Report

 Estonia is likely to see policy continuity in the foreseeable future, with most establishment parties agreeing on the main political and economic issues.
-Nevertheless, policy-making is likely to be slowed down and occasionally obstructed by heightened disagreements among coalition partners ahead of the March 2019 election scheduled.
+Nevertheless, policy-making is likely to be slowed down and occasionally obstructed by heightened disagreements among coalition partners ahead of the March 2019 election.
 Still, the government is likely to continue Estonia's focus on attracting foreign investment, maintaining a tax policy within a framework favourable for investors and entrepreneurs and supporting institutional transparency.
-The opposition is likely to seriously threaten government stability if it aligns more closely with some of the ruling coalition partners.
+The opposition is likely to seriously threaten government stability in the case of closer alignment with some of the ruling coalition partners.
 Estonia's relations with Russia will remain tense as Tallinn continues to pursue economic,infrastructure, and energy diversification away from Moscow and intensifies co-operation with NATO on defence issues.

 Estonia is a very business-friendly country.
 The favourable-to-businesses tax system, relatively low level of social unrest, and stable political scene offer a good business environment.
 Estonia is focused on ICT, and the state authorities are investing in increasing internet literacy and in improving online information services.
 The quality of roads is around the EU average, but railways require modernisation and expansion.
 The port infrastructure is well developed.
-The labour force is well educated and but becoming increasingly expensive.
+The labour force is well educated but becoming increasingly expensive.
+The risk of strikes is moderate.
 The government is working hard to retain skilled labour.

 Animal activists and far-right groups are the most likely perpetrators of violence, with moderate risks of vandalism against animal research laboratories or fur shops and injury risks to minorities and refugees.
 The risk of jihadist terrorist attacks is low.
 In 2016, a court sentenced two Russian citizens, permanent Estonian residents, for supporting Islamic terrorism.
 This was rather an isolated incident, however, and does not indicate an increased terrorist threat within the country.
-Cyber-attacks, perpetrated by Russian individuals or groups acting with the tacit approval (but not necessarily direction) of the Kremlin, are likely in the one-year outlook.
+Cyber-attacks, perpetrated by Russian individuals or groups acting with the tacit approval (but not necessarily direction) of the Kremlin, are likely.

 Relations with Russia are made tense by the increased presence of NATO forces in Estonia and disputes over the rights of the Russian minority in the country.
 The border treaty remains unratified by the Russian and Estonian parliaments.
 Estonia has been erecting a fence and deploying surveillance equipment along the border with Russia, which will most likely generally improve the security situation in Estonia.
-Interstate war is highly unlikely because of Estonia's NATO membership and the alliance's current commitment to the Baltic states' security and Russia's involvement in Syria.
+Interstate war is highly unlikely because of Estonia's NATO membership and Russia's involvement in Syria.
 Cyber espionage and cyber attacks against Estonia are likely.

 No vaccinations are required to enter the country.